This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Chemical manufacturing has long been an important industry in Delaware.
 Large, well-known companies like Dow and DuPont, as well as smaller chemical manufacturers like Atlas Chemical Industries, General Chemical Corporation, Allied Chemical, Helix Associates, and others, have had or currently still have facilities in the state.
 All have a history of using asbestos.

 Another important source of asbestos exposure in Delaware was at a small vermiculite processing plant.
-Vermiculite is a natural mineral that is mined and processed for many uses and that often comes out of the ground contaminated with asbestos.
+Vermiculite is a natural mineral that is mined and processed for many uses, and it often comes out of the ground contaminated with asbestos.
 One of the most contaminated vermiculite mines was the W.R.
 Grace mine in Libby, Montana.

 Naturally Occurring Asbestos in Delaware

-Known Sites of Asbestos Exposure
+Known Delaware Workplaces That Were Sites of Asbestos Exposure

-In addition to chemical plants and naturally occurring deposits, there have been many other facilities in Delaware that are known to have contained asbestos.
+In addition to chemical plants and naturally occurring deposits, many other facilities in Delaware are known to have contained asbestos.

-- Abex Corporation, New Castle,
+- Abex Corporation, New Castle